Ozempic Lawsuit 2023 Update

 - Pain and suffering

-Patients who required surgery to remove their gallbladder or experienced other serious health problems from Ozempic use are more likely to receive larger settlements.
+Patients who required surgery for their side effects or experienced other serious health problems from Ozempic use are more likely to receive larger settlements.

 Get connected with an attorney who may be able to help you file your Ozempic lawsuit — fill out our form for a free case review.